tubbo/docker-dev/README.md

 ### Advanced Configuration

-docker-dev supports loading environment variables before tubbo starts.
+docker-dev supports loading environment variables before `docker-compose` starts.
 It checks for the following files in this order:

 * `~/.powconfig`
 * `.env`